-Repeating an expedition is not a punishment but a chance to improve on one or more of the aspects and expectations noted above to show they can operate safely and independently within the guidelines and expectations.
+Repeating an expedition or part of an expedition is a chance to improve on one or more of the aspects and expectations noted above to show they can operate safely and independently within the guidelines and expectations.

 Please note that, there may be a cost involved if Approved Activity Providers require an expedition to be repeated.

 If you have any questions about how groups are supervised or assessed then please contact DofE staff at school.